madhukard/misc/Front-end-Developer-Interview-Questions/README.md

 * Can you describe your workflow when you create a web page?
 * Can you describe the difference between progressive enhancement and graceful degradation?
   * Bonus points for describing feature detection

+  [Answer]
+  * Progressive enhancement is starting from a baseline and then building enhancements for new browser tech on top.
+  * Graceful degradation is starting with designing the most optimal browser experience, then designing fallbacks for older browsers.
+  * Some methods for doing this are media queries, javascript polyfills and javascript detection libraries like Modernizr

 * Explain what "Semantic HTML" means.

 * How would you optimize a websites assets/resources?
   * Looking for a number of solutions which can include:
     * File concatenation